Working With Má

 Undocumented Chapped lips opening wounds,

-loss of saliva, maybe the refusal to drink like the others.
+maybe the refusal to drink like the others.

 Mom is ready to faint in front of the guests.